GPgabigob07/SuperBlocks/README.md

 # SuperBlocks
-This mod adds to Minecraft new building blocks.
+This mod adds new building blocks to Minecraft.